 If the buffer gets close to empty, and if XON was not sent yet,

 send XON to the host.

-If you need you can write pseudo code before program writing, also this is handy when multiple programmers are working on a project.
-Pseudo code can contain all necessary information that allows developing code parts independently.
-For instance timer information in milliseconds, RS232 data speed and so on.
+If you need, you can write pseudocode before program writing.
+Also, this is handy when multiple programmers are working on a project.
+Pseudocode can contain all necessary information that allows developing code parts independently, for instance, timer information in milliseconds, RS232 data speed, etc.

 Pseudocode is easy to track.
-If you change something in program, then you update the comments so pseudo-code is updated.
+If you change something in a program, you update the comments, so the pseudo-code is updated.

-It is good practice to combine documentation techniques including graphical information like high level state diagram, flow chart may represent some specific protocol, data flow is useful where human-machine interaction is present like in security systems how user logs in and so on.
+It is good practice to combine documentation techniques, including graphical information like high-level state diagrams; a flow chart may represent specific protocols.
+The data flow is useful where human-machine interaction is present, like in security systems how the user logs in.

 Last advice.
-Always document or even comment you programs because it is enough for one month to pass when you forget many details in your code.
+Always document or even comment on your programs because it is enough for one month to pass when you forget many details in your code.
 And it takes much more time to read and understand code than commented pseudo-code.